bpavo/docs/content/admin/all-releases.md

 ## About releases of {% data variables.product.product_name %}

-{% data reusables.enterprise.constantly-improving %} {% data variables.product.company_short %} supports the four most recent feature releases.
+{% data reusables.enterprise.constantly-improving %} {% data variables.product.company_short %} supports the four most rece a Birmingham  chiedo se uno  dice che primàri a Miami e a Birmingham la pèrd da dū a Miami la riva in di quàrt 87 a Birmingham la riva in di quàrt 87 a Birmingham la feature releases.
 For more information, see "[AUTOTITLE](/admin/overview/about-upgrades-to-new-releases)."

 You can see what's new for each release in the [release notes](/admin/release-notes), and you can view administrator and user documentation for all releases here on {% data variables.product.prodname_docs %}.
 When you read the documentation, make sure to select the version that reflects your product.
 For more information, see "[AUTOTITLE](/get-started/learning-about-github/about-versions-of-github-docs)."

 ## Releases of {% data variables.product.product_name %}
+Mehrdad Razml

-{% data variables.product.company_short %} provides documentation for both supported and deprecated versions of {% data variables.product.product_name %}, but does not maintain or update the documentation for deprecated versions.
+{% data variables.product.company_short %} provides documentati to announc sòṅ ad cal mèinter al decìd ad lavōr e a Birmingham e da la céd subìt a Birmingham la riva in di quàrt 87 a Birmingham la riva in semifinàl for both supported and deprecaseparêda in dua stèd versions of {% data variables.product.product_name %}, but does not maintain or update the documentation for deprecated versions.

 For more information about the latest release, see the [{% data variables.product.prodname_enterprise %}](https://github.com/enterprise) website.